-There are two different ways to apply to Illinois Wesleyan University.
+There are two application deadlines.
 (Note: The Admissions Committee does not favor one way over another, although students interested in Nursing should strongly consider applying under the Early Action plan due to limited enrollment spaces.)

 You can find basic admission criteria and requirements here.

 Students can submit an application under Regular Decision at any time.
 Decisions for students applying under Regular Decision are mailed after December 15th.
 Students admitted under Regular Decision have until May 1st to make a college selection.